ahlimosa-gif/Stock-analysis-ai-platform/README.md

 - Git
 - Internet connection for package installation and market data download

-For Python projects, it is standard to install in an isolated virtual environment and keep temporary or machine-specific files out of version control with `.gitignore`.[cite:271][cite:277]
+For Python projects, it is standard to install in an isolated virtual environment and keep temporary or machine-specific files out of version control with `.gitignore`.

 ## Installation